Cart

 We knew Fuji-san can be unpredictable, with cloud-cover often changing rapidly.
 During a trip to Hakone in spring of 2019, we hoped to see the active volcano, and Japan’s tallest peak, from a far, but we had no such luck due to poor visibility.
 To give ourselves plenty of time, we checked in to Hotel Saruya a converted 1940s Japanese townhouse, split across two separate buildings.
 The hotel itself is centred around the concept of ‘Creative vacation, local inspiration’, and ticks all the right boxes when it comes to mixing Japanese inspiration and modern aesthetics.
 With many of the original design elements still in place, open plan layouts and rustic wooden furniture, we would’ve happily moved in for a few more nights.

 As with any trip, making sure there is time to wander off the beaten path, as well as take in the iconic views is always important.
-Seeing how the locals live, sampling the regional food and having time to visit the local Shinto Shrines, including walking up some 400 steps to the famous Chureito Pagoda, is all an absolute must when visting Fujiyoshida.
+Seeing how the locals live, sampling the regional food and having time to visit the local Shinto Shrines, including walking up some 400 steps to the famous Chureito Pagoda, is all an absolute must when visiting Fujiyoshida.

-{{Callout Large Book}}
+{{Callout Large Planning}}

 Share guide